 An extra person living in the house will likely increase utility usage.
 Costs for gas, electric, water, sewer, and other utilities will probably be more than you typically pay without an extra person in the house.
 You may want to calculate your average utility costs over the past year to have an idea what an extra person’s use might add to those costs.

 Some landlords include the cost of utilities in the cost of rent, while others might require the tenant to cover a percentage of each monthly utility bill.
 When renting out a room in your house, it may not be convenient to have separate utility connections for a renter.

 Covering the Cost of Making Your Room Rental Ready

-Finally, there is the question of how are you going to pay for all this.
-If you don’t have cash on hand, you could put all these expenses on one or more credit cards or tap into your savings.
+If you don’t have cash on hand, you could put all these expenses on one or more credit cards.
 But because credit cards carry such high interest rates, you might want to avoid racking up a credit card bill you can’t pay down any time soon.

 Another option is to apply for a personal loan.
-Personal loans are considered “unsecured loans,” which means you don’t have to put up any collateral to qualify for them.
-Many personal loans also have reasonable fixed monthly interest rates, which means they might be a better financial choice than a credit card.
+Personal loans are typically unsecured loans, which means you don’t have to put up any collateral to qualify for them.
+Many personal loans also have fixed interest rates.

 From your personal comfort level for sharing your space with someone to financial and legal considerations, there are lots of things to consider before deciding to rent out a room in your house.
 You may need to complete some repairs to make the space safe for a tenant, and there may be some decor updating necessary to interest potential renters.